Ferry loses power off of Martha’s Vineyard

 - Sheriff: High school athletes tried to rape teen with mop

-The tug boat brought the Ava Pearl to a port in Tisbury, a town on Martha’s Vineyard.
+The tug boat brought the Ava Pearl to a port in Tisbury.

 Information from: Cape Cod (Mass.)
 Times, http://www.capecodtimes.com